-- Common metadata, workflow, and controls to ensure single versions of the truth, accuracy, and compliance
+- Common metadata, workflow, and controls to ensure a single version of the truth, accuracy and compliance.

-- Modern open systems, with web-native platforms, to integrate and support new technologies
+- Modern open systems, with web-native platforms, integrate and support new technologies.

 - Shared Services: Shared services is a consolidation approach.
 Many governments share non-technology services to better leverage resources.
-Technology shared services is a preliminary phase of cloud computing, often called “private cloud”.
-Technology shared services can include:
+Technology-shared services are a preliminary phase of cloud computing, often called “private cloud”.
+Technology-shared services can include:

 - Data centre consolidation to save IT costs